 It’s more than just a cup of tea.

-I remember so clearly when the manuscript was with my publisher for the first stage of editing.
+I remember so clearly when the manuscript of my recent published book was with my publisher for the first stage of editing.
 I wrote over 71000 words!!
-It was an epic undertaking for me to write and for my editor to edit.
-Not surprisingly the whole process was fuelled by cups of tea.
+It was an epic undertaking for me to write that much and for my poor editor to edit.
+Not surprisingly, the whole process was fuelled by cups of tea.
 Many cups of tea!!

 Tea With Friends At Home